 Google Docs screenplay template using a third-party add-on

-Step 2: A sidebar will appear with formatting options for your script.
-You can see a bunch of options to format everything from scene headers, dialogue, and transitions.
-You can insert each one of them into your page to format your Google Docs screenplay template.
+2. A sidebar will appear with formatting options for your script.
+You can see options to format everything from scene headers to dialogue and transitions.
+You can insert each one into your page to format your Google Docs screenplay template.

-Sometimes, you may find it a bit time-consuming since you have to manually input each element so that the add-on can read and adjust the text.
+Sometimes, it may be a bit time-consuming because you have to manually input each element so that the add-on can read and adjust the text.

 Google Docs screenplay template – Manually